Originally posted 2023-04-14 18:48:17.

 The change of focus

-There are two main techniques.
+There are two main techniques of classification.

 When I was in my sophomore year, something strange happened regarding my personality which I could not comprehend.
 It’s not just that my voice changed, new hair started to grow, and inevitable pimples began to appear.
 I loved to mingle with my girl classmates, rather than the boys.
 I loved to be with them most of the time…it was the very beginning of my transition period regarding my gender identity.